Omsk: Transportation

 Omsk is a major rail, road, and air hub.
 The city is served by a station on the Trans-Siberian Railway, and by the Tsentralny Airport Omsk possesses a river port on the Irtysh, offering service to domestic destinations and to cities within Kazakhstan.
 Omsk is in European route E30 (in Russia R254 highway) that provides access to all of Europe.

 Municipal public transportation comprises large networks of buses and trolleys along with trams, although the latter has deteriorated severely since the collapse of the USSR.
 Marshrutkas (shared taxis) supplement municipal transit networks.

-A Metro system, proposed in the late 1980s, but postponed for lack of funds, is currently under construction, with the Metro bridge over the Irtysh River.
+The Omsk Metro, proposed in the late 1980s but postponed for lack of funds, is currently under construction, with the Metro bridge over the Irtysh River.
 The bridge is already open for cars (upper level), but the metro (lower level) is still under construction.
 As a first step, one short line will connect the districts in the northwest with the city center.
 As of 2017, only one station is open and serves as a pedestrian subway.